Front and back of an collectable sold in the UK in 1965 - a "generic

 Audio Devices Inc. were manufacturers of the blank acetates used by

 Columbia in the 1960s, housed in generic "audiodisc" sleeves.
 For a 1964 MPHC acetate of I Don't Believe You (She Acts Like We Never Have Met) in this sleeve, see Mono Singles & EPs 1962-64.
 For a 1965 Columbia acetate of Positively 4th Street in this sleeve, see Mono 7" Singles & EPs 1965.
-It was also used for Columbia acetates of All The Tired Horses and If Not For You in 1970, see Promotional Singles 1970s.
+It was also used for Columbia acetates of All The Tired Horses and If Not For You in 1970, see US & International 7" Stereo Singles & EPs 1970.
 Thanks to Hans Seegers for information. |

 Picture from "Isis" magazine of "audiodisc" sleeve |

-![]() Scan by Dave Plentus |
+Scan by David Plentus |

-Dave Plentus has the 1966 single of I Want You/Just Like Tom Thumb's
+Singles & EPs 1962-64.
+David Plentus also has the 1966 single of I Want You/Just Like Tom Thumb's

-Blues (live) in the mushroom coloured sleeve, see
+Blues (live) in this sleeve, see

 1966.